 If permissions are needed for images, please provide the details of the permission holder.

 It is the responsibility of the author to double check all the details of the titles, capitalize them where appropriate, double check the year of production, and convert measurements from inches to mm.

-4) Images to be minimum 2000 pixels on shortest dimension.
-Suggested file size 1-3MB per image.
+4) Images to be around 2000 pixels on shortest dimension.
+Maximum file size 2MB per image.

 5) Include an alphabetical bibliography at the end using UWE Harvard referencing system.

 For example, Pearson, A., Field, J., Ford, D. and Jordan, Z. (2007) Evidence-Based Clinical Practice in Nursing and Health Care: Assimilating Research, Experience and Expertise.
 2nd ed.
 Oxford: Blackwell Publishing.

 If websites are cited, please also provide the date which you accessed the site.